samchan182/first-principle-notes/article/how-to-build-agent.md

 The core principle is to let your embedding model to find your related info in database, to combine to your prompt, sending them to LLM altogether.

+## LLM

+The **Wire Format**, which is specific structured data protocol, to regulate the input to LLM.
+The market is following those two conventions:

+- OpenAI Chat completion wire format
+- Anthropic message wire format